jbannick/rust_dds_tms_01/README.md

 It proves that a pure Rust implementation can be done.

-It provides a starting place for further development.
+It provides a template for further development.

 It does not implement DDS features that are available in the Rust DDS implementation, including:
 * Message encryption